nancyzuo/yearpage/README.md

 # yearpage

-visit https://yearpage.lol/ to try it!
+visit https://yearpage.lol/ to upload to the yearbook!

 ## Introducing Yearpage.lol – your modern digital yearbook revolutionizing the way we capture memories!